Black Russian Terrier

 How much does the Black Russian Terrier tolerate cold weather?
 When is it too cold for a Black Russian Terrier?

 Is the Black Russian Terrier a healthy dog?
-The general health of a Black Russian Terrier should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Black Russian Terrier should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Black Russian Terrier drool?